MUbarak123-56/image-digit-scquantathon/README.md

 #### HQNN

 Two propositions were made for improving the model.
-The first one focused on using the HQNN layer that A Senokosov et. al used in their [paper](https://arxiv.org/abs/2304.09224) that came out in 2024.
+The first one focused on using the HQNN layer that A Senokosov et. al used as a building block within their hybrid quantum-classical neural network in their [paper](https://arxiv.org/abs/2304.09224) that came out in 2024.
 Below are two images highlighting the first method.

 ![HQNN](images/QuantumNet.png)